hhas/SwiftAutomation/doc-source/4 understanding-apple-events.md

 ## How SwiftAutomation works

-SwiftAutomation is a high-level pure-Swift wrapper for macOS's lower-level Apple Event Manager APIs (`NSAppleEventDescriptor`).
+SwiftAutomation is a high-level pure-Swift wrapper for macOS's lower-level Apple Event Manager APIs (`AEDesc`).

 The SwiftAutomation architecture consists of two parts: